Medtronic plc (NYSE:MDT) Shares Acquired by McKinley Carter Wealth Services Inc.

 Medtronic Increases Dividend

-The company also recently declared a quarterly dividend, which will be paid on Friday, July 14th.
-Investors of record on Friday, June 23rd will be given a dividend of $0.69 per share.
+The firm also recently announced a quarterly dividend, which will be paid on Friday, July 14th.
+Shareholders of record on Friday, June 23rd will be given a $0.69 dividend.
+This represents a $2.76 dividend on an annualized basis and a dividend yield of 3.21%.
 This is a positive change from Medtronic’s previous quarterly dividend of $0.68.
-This represents a $2.76 annualized dividend and a dividend yield of 3.21%.
-The ex-dividend date of this dividend is Thursday, June 22nd.
-Medtronic’s dividend payout ratio is currently 97.87%.
+The ex-dividend date is Thursday, June 22nd.
+Medtronic’s dividend payout ratio is presently 97.87%.

 Medtronic plc develops, manufactures, and sells device-based medical therapies to healthcare systems, physicians, clinicians, and patients worldwide.
 Its Cardiovascular Portfolio segment offers implantable cardiac pacemakers, cardioverter defibrillators, and cardiac resynchronization therapy devices; cardiac ablation products; insertable cardiac monitor systems; TYRX products; and remote monitoring and patient-centered software.